digipres/workbench/src/index.md

 ## Tools and technical resources for practical digital preservation

 Here you'll find a collection of tools, reports, visualisations and tutorials to help you to preserve your digital collections.
-You can use the menu at the side or the plots and links below to get started.
+You can use the menu on the left or the plots and links below to get started.

 ```js
 import { generate_exts_chart } from "./formats/registries.js";